 U.S.Forest Service: 7 years (mid 70s to early 80s) as initial attack fire fighter, off-season work included controlled burns, trail maintenance, environmental data-taking (post and pre harvest) and at-station maintenance.

 Nursery and Landscape: Between the early 1970s and 1988 I held various seasonal and full-time jobs and/or specific projects in agricultural and ornamental horticulture, mostly involving propagation, installation, and pruning specific to maintenance and/or creativity.
 This period of time includes time spent in Sacramento, the MendocinoCoast where I worked for the Heritage House, the Mendocino Coast Botanical Gardens, and others, and freelanced in various horticultural art forms.

 CURRENTLY: Alpine Seaside Landscapes: I am the owner and sole proprietor of Alpine Seaside Landscapes on Orcas Island, WA.
 My activities include concept and design drawings, detailed proposals and analysis, and reports and proposals where required; I also do -- myself -- the heavy lifting and dirty work involved in installation of irrigation systems, plantings, and rock work for patios, steps, and walls.

-CURRENTLY: Digital Artist and Photographer with Society6: I post and sell my art work and photography online in many forms and am expanding my online presence and products.
+CURRENTLY: Digital Artist and Photographer with Society6 and Redbubble: I post and sell my art work and photography online in many forms and am expanding my online presence and products.
 Works include my pen and pencil work I've been digitally remastering as well as new photography and digitally mastered composites.
 Links to available products can be found on my home page.